antourage/AntViewer/README.md

 ## License

-AntViewer is available under the MIT license.
+Antourage is available under the MIT license.
 See the LICENSE file for more info.